tjjfvi/subshape/Readme.md

 const person = { ... }
 ```

-Here, the type, shape, and a value can all coexist without clashing, without having to resort to wordy workarounds like `personShape`.
+Here, the type, shape, and a value can all coexist without clashing, without
+having to resort to wordy workarounds like `personShape`.

-The main other library this could possibly clash with is jQuery, and its usage has waned enough that this is not a serious problem.
+The main other library this could possibly clash with is jQuery, and its usage
+has waned enough that this is not a serious problem.

-While we recommend following this convention for consistency, you can, of course, adopt an alternative convention if the `$` is problematic – `$.foo` can easily become `s.foo` or `scale.foo` with an alternate import name.
+While we recommend following this convention for consistency, you can, of
+course, adopt an alternative convention if the `$` is problematic – `$.foo` can
+easily become `s.foo` or `subshape.foo` with an alternate import name.

 ## Asynchronous Encoding

 Some shapes require asynchronous encoding.
-Calling `.encode()` on a shape will throw if it or another shape it calls is asynchronous.
-In this case, you must call `.encodeAsync()` instead, which returns a `Promise<Uint8Array>`.
-You can call `.encodeAsync()` on any shape; if it is a synchronous shape, it will simply resolve immediately.
+Calling `.encode()` on a shape will
+throw if it or another shape it calls is asynchronous.
+In this case, you must
+call `.encodeAsync()` instead, which returns a `Promise<Uint8Array>`.
+You can
+call `.encodeAsync()` on any shape; if it is a synchronous shape, it will simply
+resolve immediately.

 Asynchronous decoding is not supported.

 ## Custom Shapes

-If your encoding/decoding logic is more complicated, you can create custom shapes with `createShape`:
+If your encoding/decoding logic is more complicated, you can create custom
+shapes with `createShape`:

 ```ts
 const $foo = $.createShape<Foo>({